 The exercise does not need to be complex; all that is required is a re-evaluation of what the business sells and to who.
-What need does the business products or service satisfy, who needs that product or service, who else satisfies that need and (crucially) why should prospects buy from the business ahead of the competition.
+What needs do the business products or services satisfy?
+Who needs that product or service and who else satisfies that need.

 It is vitally important to identify what is to be pitched and to who before trying to evaluate the best way to reach them.
 Too much marketing spend is routinely wasted on the latest trend or what appears to be a good deal without evaluating if it will actually reach and engage the target customer base.